2004 South African general election

 The main opposition party, the Democratic Alliance, also obtained an increased percentage on the national ballot, most likely from former supporters of the New National Party (NNP), possibly losing some support to Patricia de Lille's new Independent Democrats.
 The NNP, a descendant of the ruling party of the apartheid era, collapsed and lost most of their support, dropping from 6.9% in 1999 to 1.7% (it was 20.4% in 1994), many of their supporters being unhappy with their alliance with the ANC.
 The NNP alliance with the ANC allowed the ANC gain control of the Western Cape and City of Cape Town; following the election the NNP elected to dissolve and merge with the ANC.

 The Independent Democrats surprised many observers by obtaining more votes than the New National Party, becoming the fifth largest party.
 The Inkatha Freedom Party lost some support, including the majority in their stronghold province of Kwazulu-Natal, while the United Democratic Movement also lost support, barely hanging on as opposition in their stronghold, the Eastern Cape.
+As of 2024 this is the last election in which the ANC made gains in both seats and popular vote.

+Electoral system

+The South African National Assembly consists of 400 members, elected by closed list proportional representation.
+200 members are elected from national party lists, and the other 200 are elected from party lists in each of the nine provinces.
+The President of South Africa is chosen by the National Assembly after each election.